-Over the past few months, we’ve committed to keeping you, your pets and our people safe under hugely challenging circumstances.
+Over the past several months, we’ve committed to keeping you, your pets and our people safe under hugely challenging circumstances.

-That has meant keeping our pet emergency clinics and hospitals open throughout the pandemic to ensure our vets and vet nurses could be there for you when you needed us most, while also putting in place a series of precautions to reduce the risk of virus transmission.
+This has meant keeping our pet emergency clinics and hospitals open throughout the coronavirus pandemic to ensure our vets and vet nurses could be there for you when you needed us most, while also putting in place a series of precautions to reduce the risk of virus transmission.

 We realise how difficult this has been for everyone — especially those of you who have had to hand over critically-ill pets at the door of one of our premises.

-However, in order to ensure continued care for your pets while at the same time keeping everyone safe, we’ll be limiting occupancy and keeping social distancing measures in place.
+But in order to ensure continued care for your pets while at the same time keeping everyone safe, we’ll be taking some additional precautionary steps, including: